muratk5n/thirdwave/en/README.md

 ---

 Key piece of knowledge for stats, yet nowhere to be found - except this one lone paper on arXiv..
-Stuff slips through the cracks, and there are a lot of cracks.
+Stuff keeps slipping through the cracks.

 Paper: "An exact method of calculating the variance of a [combined] data set is presented.
 Its major advantages over the many other